bywatersolutions/koha-sandboxes-docker/README.md

 * Delete the database and start fresh without reprovisioning from the web

 ## Future Goals
-* Limit the number of instances that can be created at one time ( prevent deletion and/or delete oldest existing instance )
 * Add ability to select a pre-generated database list ( also we need to generate those databases )
 * Allow ssh to koha containers, either through web or cli
 * Dockerize such that sandbox host needs only Docker.
 Ansible, the web app, and the daemon will run from a container and steer the host Docker daemon via Ansible.